nodejs/node-addon-examples/website/docs/getting-started/objectwrap.md

 ```
 .
 ├── binding.gyp                         Used by gyp to compile the C code
-├── build                               The intermdiary and final build products
+├── build                               The intermediary and final build products
 │   └── < contents not shown here >
 ├── lib                                 The N-API code that accesses the C/C++ binary
 │   └── binding.js